-- d.
-On the Create Incident page, enter the requested information providing as much detail as possible.
-When you are finished, click Create Incident. - Notes: If you have multiple libraries and need to determine the serial number of the affected library, see Determine the Library Serial Number on page 107. - If the serial number of the affected library is not listed, contact Technical Support (see Contacting Spectra Logic on page 7). - If you do not have AutoSupport enabled, you can upload any ASL logs generated by the library from the Create Incident page.
+- Notes: If you have multiple libraries and need to determine the serial number of the affected library, see Determine the Library Serial Number on page 107. - If the serial number of the affected library is not listed, contact Technical Support (see Contacting Spectra Logic on page 7). - Contact Spectra Logic Technical Support by Phone - To contact Spectra Logic Technical Support by telephone, see Contacting Spectra Logic on page 7.